Cyberakr21/Detection-and-Monitoring-Homelab/README.md

 # Detection-and-Monitoring-Homelab
 # Cybersecurity Homelab Setup

-This project demonstrates the setup of a comprehensive cybersecurity homelab environment using VMware Workstation as the hypervisor.
+This project demonstrates the setup of a comprehensive cybersecurity home lab environment using VMware Workstation as the hypervisor.
 The lab includes network segmentation, security monitoring, intrusion detection, and attack simulation.
 Below are the key components of the setup:

 ## Network Diagram
 ![image alt](https://github.com/Cyberakr21/Detection-and-Monitoring-Homelab/blob/426e2687c0832cffbfaa7653cbd967e73bc76813/homelab%20Detection.jpg)